(it’s probably not the method you have been using!)

 That’s it!
 See How nice the inside looks!
 You can use this zipper pocket method in place of the common methods included in your sewing patterns.
 I regularly toss aside zipper directions and install zippers using this process.

-I’m currently updating the Retro Rucksack pattern to include this type of zipper installation (and adding some other helpful tips!).
+I’ve updated the Retro Rucksack pattern to include this type of zipper installation (and adding some other helpful tips!).
 If you have the original version of the pattern, you can use this tutorial to replace the interior zipper pocket directions included in the pattern.

 What do you think of this method for sewing zipper pockets?
 Will you try it next time?